What is clinical research?

 Whom should I contact for more information?

-For cardiovascular clinical trials, contact Ann Marie Chikowski, BSN, RN, CCRC, clinical research manager, at email@example.com or call 484.476.3030.
+For cardiovascular clinical trials, contact Ann Marie Chikowski, MBA, RN, CCRC, division manager of cardiovascular research, at email@example.com, or firstname.lastname@example.org, or call 484.476.3030.

 For other types of clinical trials, contact John Wellenbach at email@example.com, or call 484.476.3545.